Religious Trauma Syndrome

 Patriarchy – Umbrella of Protection

-Biblical Counseling (Nouthetic)
+Biblical Counseling (formerly Nouthetic)

 While certainly not everyone associated with these organizations and movements are spiritually abusive, their organizational structure, function, use of Scripture, or training methods, can make them very appealing to predatory, abusive, and narcissistic individuals.

 These movements and organizations not only can provide abusers with the perfect hunting grounds to find their victims, but their teachings and cultish structure can support and conceal the physical, sexual, emotional, and spiritual abuse of victims.

 When victims do speak out, far too often they are vilified, demonized, rejected, smeared, and defamed while the abuser is coddled, protected, hidden, supported, and even rewarded.

 I believe we are all beautifully unique, including YOU, so a “one size fits all” approach often isn’t helpful and can even be hurtful.
 So, instead of using a cookie-cutter plan, I enjoy working together with you to create a path forward that considers your unique personality, challenges, and strengths.

 I believe that you are the expert on you.
 My role is to listen and learn about you so that I can provide the guidance and support you need to get to where you want to go.
 The best growth and healing occurs in a space where you feel free to ask questions, disagree, and talk about what is helpful and what isn’t.

 I believe every person is valuable.
 Unfortunately, trauma often causes us to confuse the impacts of trauma with our identity.
 When this happens, we are left feeling deeply ashamed, hopeless, crazy, and weak.
 I value you, and I want to create a safe space where you can feel and know your value too!

 Willow Life Coaching and Counseling, LLC does NOT provide medical services.
 Please see a licensed medical provider if you need medical and mental health services.